 We made the mistake of paying for the whole tour and then they wouldn’t refund our money.

 We had to find a solution because I felt sick and it rained all day.
 So we postpone it and took the Hong Island boat tour from Ao Nang a week later.

 Always research the extra cost for boat tours.
-We paid 2600 baht (67€/$80, 2 people) for the Hong Island tour and then had to pay extra 600 baht (15€/$18, 2 people) for the access to the National Park.
-So the trip was 3200 baht and not the intial price.
+We paid 2600 baht (67€/$80, 2 people) for the Hong Island tour and then had to pay an extra 600 baht (15€/$18, 2 people) for the access to the National Park.
+So the trip was 3200 baht and not the initial price.

 Never ever trust the locals in Krabi town, Ao Nang and Railay Beach!

-They always try to charge you 2 or 3 times more for tours, taxi and boat rides.
-Also, you must always negotiate, even when price is displayed.
+They always try to charge you 2 or 3 times more for tours, taxi, and boat rides.
+Also, you must always negotiate, even when the price is displayed.

 If you can help it, stay away from transfers booked by hotels.
 That’s because they’re always more expensive than what you get while negotiating with the locals.